Find out your entitlement to Transfer of Residence relief and other related reliefs, depending on the final delivery

 Transfer of Residence relief

 Transfer of Residence (ToR) relief is part of a wider range of customs procedures known as the Community System of Duty Reliefs (CSDR).
 These provide relief from customs duty, and in some cases import VAT.

 ToR relief is available where a natural person transfers their country of residence, bringing their household effects and personal property with them.
 A natural person is a living individual, not a trust, corporation, company, association, group or organisation.

 Implementation of Article 123 of EC Regulation 1186/2009 means approval to use the CSDR can only be granted by the customs authority of the member state where those goods will be used or consumed.

-UK Customs Authorities (HM Revenue and Customs and Border Force) can’t give approval for ToR relief for natural persons relocating their normal place of residence to another EU member state.
+UK Customs Authorities (HM Revenue and Customs and Border Force) cannot give approval for ToR relief for natural persons relocating their normal place of residence to another EU member state.
 They can only approve ToR relief where the final destination of the goods will be a known UK address.